Search for W$\gamma$ resonances in proton-proton collisions at $\sqrt{s} =$ 13 TeV using hadronic decays of Lorentz-boosted W bosons: Systematic uncertainties

 The systematic uncertainty associated with the background shape is evaluated via likelihood profiling.
 This procedure refits for the optimal values of the background parameters for each signal mass hypothesis with the parameters of the background function allowed to vary freely in the fit, thus accounting for the uncertainty in the background prediction.

 There are several sources of uncertainties in the description of the signal.
-Most of the uncertainties only affect the signal yield and do not affect the shape of the signal mass distribution.
+Most of the uncertainties mainly affect the signal yield and have only a small impact on the shape of the signal mass distribution.
 These include the integrated luminosity, trigger plateau efficiency, photon identification efficiency, pileup description, choice of PDFs, and the efficiency of tagging the \PW\ boson jet, including the efficiencies of the SR selection on the \MJ and of the $\tauto$ requirement.
-Uncertainties affect both the yield and the shape of the signal distributions include the jet and photon energy scales and resolutions.
+Uncertainties affecting both the yield and the shape of the signal distributions include the jet and photon energy scales and resolutions.

 The uncertainties in the integrated luminosity are 2.5\%~\cite{LUM-17-001}, 2.3\%~\cite{LUM-17-004}, and 2.5\%~\cite{LUM-18-001} in 2016, 2017, and 2018, respectively.
 The efficiency of the trigger is obtained using an independent suite of triggers.
 A systematic uncertainty of 1.0 (2.3)\% is assigned to the trigger efficiency in 2016 and 2018 (2017) data taking, based on the difference between the observed plateau value and unity.
 The uncertainty due to the photon identification efficiency is obtained by comparing the efficiency in simulation with that in $\PZ \to \Pe\Pe$ events, where electrons are reconstructed as photons.
 It amounts to a 3--6\% uncertainty in the signal yield.